reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 `RestTemplate` provides higher-level methods for each of the HTTP methods which make it easy to invoke  RESTful services.

-The names of the methods are based on a naming convention:
+The names of most of the methods are based on a naming convention:
 * the first part in the name indicates the HTTP method being invoked
 * the second part in the name indicates returned element.